Federal impeachment trial in the United States: Proceedings of an impeachment trial under current conventions

-Impeachment trials have taken a standard form with several stages.
+Minimal guidance is provided by the Constitution as to events in trials and their order other than the stipulation for an oath to be taken by senators and the stipulation that a vote on whether to disqualify an official from holding federal office again may only be held after a successful vote to convict.
+Nevertheless, impeachment trials have taken a standard form with several stages.
 Some of this structure arises directly from the rules that have been utilized for United States federal impeachment trials since the 1868 impeachment trial of Andrew Johnson, while others arise from informal convention.
-Minimal guidance is provided by the Constitution as to events in trials and their order, other than the stipulation that a vote on whether to disqualify an official from holding federal office again may only be held after a successful vote to convict.

 Initial actions by the House and Senate

 After an impeachment is adopted in the House, the House appoints the impeachment managers.

 After the House has impeached an official, they also send the Senate notification of this action.
 The Senate, after receiving this notification, then adopts an order informing the House that it is prepared to receive the impeachment managers.
-Next, the impeachment mangers appear before the bar of the Senate and exhibit the articles of impeachment, transferring the articles to the Senate.
+Next, the impeachment managers appear before the bar of the Senate and exhibit the articles of impeachment, transferring the articles to the Senate.
 After this, the managers return to the House and make a verbal report there.

 Ceremonial start and continued steps

 A federal impeachment trial ceremonial starts with the House impeachment managers presenting to the Senate the articles of impeachment which the official will be tried on by reading them.
 After this, the presiding officer takes their oath for the trial, and then proceeds to provide the juror's oath to the senators.
 The Senate will issue a writ of summons to the impeached official.
 They will also request that a written answer be filed.

 After the oaths are sworn and summons are issued, details for the trial proceedings may be hammered out and procedural work might be undertaken for several days.
 Senators may set additional rules specific to the trial itself.
 Documentation provided by both the defense and prosecution are also distributed to senators.
-Before the arguments stage beings, the Senate might hold a vote to formally approve of the rules to be used for the trial.
+Before the argument stage beings, the Senate might hold a vote to formally approve of rules to be used for the trial.